Singapore bars visitors from Bangladesh, Nepal, Pakistan and Sri Lanka

 Thailand is experiencing a third wave of COVID-19 cases, reporting about 2,000 new daily cases.
 The spike has prompted shutdowns in Bangkok and other areas.

-Travellers from Fiji and Vietnam can still opt to serve their 14-day stay-home notice at their place of residence if they fulfil two conditions: Travelled to no other country or region than the above-mentioned country in the 14 days prior to entry, and occupy their place of residence alone, or with household members also serving a stay-home notice with the same travel history and duration.
+Travellers from Fiji and Vietnam can still opt to serve their 14-day stay-home notice at their place of residence if they fulfil two conditions: Travelled to no other country or region in the 14 days prior to entry, and occupy their place of residence alone, or with household members also serving a stay-home notice with the same travel history and duration.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments